napari/docs/docs/howtos/layers/image.md

 ## Adjusting contrast limits

 Each image layer gets mapped through its colormap according to values called contrast limits.
-Contrast limits are a 2-tuple where the second value is larger than the first.
-The smaller contrast limit corresponds to the value of the image data that will get mapped to the color defined by 0 in the colormap.
-All values of image data smaller than this value will also get mapped to this color.
-The larger contrast limit corresponds to the value of the image data that will get mapped to the color defined by 1 in the colormap.
-All values of image data larger than this value will also get mapped to this color.
+Contrast limits are the minimum and maximum values displayed by the layer, represented in napari by a 2-tuple where the second value is larger than the first.
+The smaller contrast limit corresponds to the value of the image data that will get mapped to the color defined by 0 in the colormap, meaning that in most cases any value under the lower contrast limit will appear as black.
+On the other hand, the upper contrast limit corresponds to the value of the image data that will get mapped to the color defined by 1 in the colormap; for an image using the `gray` colormap, all values larger than this value will appear as white.
+Note that the values set in the contrast limits do not change the underlying values of the image, only the visualization of the colormap.

 For example, if you are looking at an image that has values between 0 and 100 with a standard `gray` colormap, and you set the contrast limits to `(20, 75)`, then